-Detailed rules for World Championships and International Competitions are given in Annex A to this code (SC3A) and also in the General Section of the FAI Sporting Code.
-Where "competition" shows in any of these rules, the rule applies to both World Championships and international competitions.
+Detailed rules for World Championships and other international competitions are given in Annex A to this code (SC3A) and also in the General Section of the FAI Sporting Code.
+Where "competition" shows in any of these rules, the rule applies to both World Championships and other international competitions.